isomerpages/nlb-photo-exhibition/_all-walks-of-life/all-walks-of-life/people-at-work.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19980007415 - 0102</div>
 </div>
 Indian hawkers who sold snacks often carried a basket containing their wares on their head.
-Selling bread and cakes or _kacang puteh_ (‘assorted nuts’ in Malay), they plied their trade along pavements or outside cinemas.
+Selling bread and cakes or _kacang puteh_&nbsp;(‘assorted nuts’ in Malay), they plied their trade along pavements or outside cinemas.
 <p></p>
 <p></p>
 <hr>